graalvm/simplelanguage/README.md

 ## Eclipse instructions:

+* Create a new workspace
-* Right click the package explorer
+* Right click on the package explorer -> Import... -> Existing Project into Workspace -> Select simple language folder -> Finish
-* Import...
-* Existing Project into Workspace
-* Select simple language folder
-* Finish

 ## Running